Chaga Mushroom Evidence Review: Are the Benefits of Chaga Real?

 Chaga mushroom holds blood thinning properties.
 This can be dangerous if a person who is already on a blood thinning medication consumes chaga mushroom, because the blood thinning effects can compound.

-The Chaga mushroom also holds anti-diabetic properties, which means that it can lower blood sugar.
+Laboratory evidence suggests that Chaga mushroom holds anti-diabetic properties, which means that it can lower blood sugar.
 Consuming Chaga can be dangerous for diabetics who are already taking blood sugar-lowering medications.

 Chaga contains oxalates.
 If consumed in high amounts, oxalates can cause kidney stones.
 One case report was published of a woman who suffered kidney injury from oxalates after consuming high amounts of chaga mushroom extract.